liquidctl/liquidctl/docs/nzxt-kraken-x-3rd-generation.md

 | fan | 25% | 100% |
 | pump | 50% | 100% |

-*Another important note: while allowed by the firmware, pump speeds bellow 60% are not currently exposed in CAM.
-Presumably, there are scenarios when such low speeds are not be suitable at all.*
+*Another important note: pump speeds between 50% and 60% are not currently exposed in CAM.
+Presumably, there might be some scenarios when these lower speeds are not suitable.*

 For profiles, one or more temperature–duty pairs must be supplied.
 Liquidctl will normalize and optimize this profile before pushing it to the Kraken.
 Adding `--verbose` will trace the final profile that is being applied.